VAT hike saga: IRR poll finds that ANC lost support amid budget speech drama

 - Julius Malema stated that the government collapsed after failing to present a budget on 19 February.

-- The uMkhonto weSiwe (MK) Party threatened a national shutdown if a VAT hike was included in the budget.
+- The uMkhonto weSizwe (MK) Party threatened a national shutdown if a VAT hike was included in the budget.

 - The 2025 Budget was adopted in the National Assembly on 2 April 2025 after 194 members voted in favour of it.